 For some people, to sit down and figure one’s taxes is to enter into a strategic battle of wits with the IRS, but, for others, it is just to follow a series of logical steps, however irksome.
 In this and many other situations, there are dramatic differences between how we conceptualize a situation and how an economist would model it.
 Differences between our mental and economic models may be responsible for much of the unpredictability of society, but they have been hard to pin down in the lab.
 We present a human collective behavior that pops up unexpectedly in three very different lab games.
 That this one strange phenomenon unites these technically unrelated games suggests a “conceptual” level that lies between our cards and how we play them.
 This work constituted my dissertation under Rob Goldstone.

-Outside of research I break/repair my bicycle, admire print design, seek good conversation, and think about clear communication.
+Outside of research I break/repair my bicycle, admire print design, and think about clear communication.
 I get inspiration from organizational, industrial, and institutional economics; political philosophy; old-school anthropology; animal behavior; statistical physics; and nature writing.
 I love people’s fascinations (peculiar or not), and fixing things (broken or not).